 - The significance of crepuscular behavior in canine evolution

 - How to provide a nurturing environment for your furry friend’s well-being

 - Valuable book resources to explore further insights on this topic.

-Being a dog lover at heart, I’ve cherished the companionship of canines throughout my life too.
+Being a dog lover at heart, I’ve enjoyed the companionship of canines throughout my life too.
 Their loyalty and affection have left an indelible mark on my heart.